-The people we really want to see fall into a mud puddle, or worse, are the very ones that Jesus expects us to be nice to.
-We are expected to be fair and kind to truly wicked and ungrateful people, just the way God is fair and kind to all of us.
+The people we really want to see punished are the very ones that Jesus expects us to be nice to.
+We’re expected to be fair and kind to truly wicked and ungrateful people, just the way God is fair and kind to all of us.
 This almost makes being fair and kind to our brothers and sisters in the church look easy.

-How we treat each other in good times and especially in difficult times shows how well we’re following the commandment Jesus gave us to love.
+How we treat each other in good times, and especially in bad times, shows how well we’re following the commandment Jesus gave us to love.
 He said,

 Make no mistake, the nations and the neighbors are watching us.
-How we behave, especially at a time when the divisions in the church are so widely talked about, is something those around us notice.
-How well are we showing that we belong to Christ, at a time when we have highly visible differences of perspective?
+How we behave, especially in times when divisions in the church are so public, is something people around us notice.
+How well are we showing that we belong to Jesus at a time when we fight with each other?